ItamarRocha/ItamarRocha/README.md

 ## About me:

-I am a Computational Science and Engineering Master's student at Harvard University.

-I have a degree in Computer Engineering, and I like reading.
+I am a Computational Science and Engineering Master's student at Harvard University with a degree in computer engineering and a passion for sports that I can't practice in the winter.

-Feel free to reach me through my email: itamardprf@gmail.com
+Reach me through my email: itamardprf@gmail.com